 We put our vision for government into practice through learning partner projects that align with our values and help reimagine government so that it works for everyone.

-Citizens have yet to trust AI applications, especially when they feel they are not in the public interest.
+Communities have yet to trust AI applications, especially when they feel they are not in the public interest.
 Evan Stubbs and Adam Jura from Boston Consulting Group's Sydney office find out how Standards Australia, a standards-setting NGO, is working to encourage ethical AI.

 In March 2019, Boston Consulting Group (BCG) conducted a global survey on the ethics of AI.
-We asked a broad cross-section of citizens how comfortable they were with certain decisions being made by a computer rather than a human being, what concerns they had about the use of AI by governments, and their expectations of its impact on the economy and employment.
+We asked a broad cross-section of communities how comfortable they were with certain decisions being made by a computer rather than a human being, what concerns they had about the use of AI by governments, and their expectations of its impact on the economy and employment.

 Homing in on local data, we found that only 37 percent of Australians were positive about AI.